Yvonne Okwara

-Yvonne Okwara Matole is a Kenyan television journalist working for Citizen TV.
-She is an award winning Journalist.
-She has 13 years experience of in radio and television.
+Yvonne Okwara Buliba Matole is a Kenyan television journalist working for Citizen TV.
+She has 13 years of experience in radio and television.

 Biography

 Okwara was born on March 16, 1983, in Nairobi, Kenya.
 She is an alumnus of Kianda High School.
-She holds an BSc in Microbiology from the Jomo Kenyatta University of Agriculture and Technology.
+She holds a BSc in microbiology from the Jomo Kenyatta University of Agriculture and Technology.
 She is a graduate of the Bloomberg/ Africa Leadership Initiative Media fellowship.

-Okwara's first job in media was at KBC she was doing a children’s show.
-She was hired by radio station, Hot 96FM.
-She later joined the Nation group through QFM, QTV.
-She was hired by Kenya Television Network (KTN).
+Okwara's first job in media was at KBC where she was doing a children's show.
+She was hired by radio station, Hot 96FM, then joined the Nation group through QFM, QTV, and was later hired by Kenya Television Network (KTN).

 Personal life

 She is married to Andrew Matole, who is a veterinary surgeon.